bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s say you&apos;'ve come up with a pretty nice site.
-I&apos;'ve got one right here.
-I&apos;'m going to click on my &apos;"**index.html**&apos;" file, and I&apos;'ve got some images in it.
-I have a special file called CSS that you might not be familiar with yet, but that&apos;'s okay.
+Let&apos;s say you&apos;ve come up with a pretty nice site.
+I&apos;ve got one right here.
+I&apos;m going to click on my &apos;"**index.html**&apos;" file, and I&apos;ve got some images in it.
+I have a special file called CSS that you might not be familiar with yet, but that&apos;s okay.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 245.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->